Rose Modesto

-Rosiane Modesto de Oliveira (born in 20 February 1978) is a Brazilian politician and teacher, currently serving her first term as a federal deputy of Mato Grosso do Sul.
-She was previously Vice Governor of Mato Grosso do Sul from January 2015 to January 2019 in the government of Reinaldo Azambuja.
+Rosiane Modesto de Oliveira (born 20 February 1978) is a Brazilian politician and educator.
+Modesto has held several prominent positions in the government of Mato Grosso do Sul and has been active in politics since 1997.

+She served as federal deputy of Mato Grosso do Sul from 2019 to 2023.
+She was previously the Vice Governor of Mato Grosso do Sul from January 2015 to January 2019 in the government of Reinaldo Azambuja.
 Her tenure was between January 2015 and April 2016 Secretary of Human Rights, Social Assistance and Labor of Mato Grosso do Sul during the government of Reinaldo Azambuja.

 Born in Fátima do Sul, she is the youngest of five children of a farming couple.
 Her brother, Rinaldo Modesto, is a state deputy.
 Rose was raised in Culturama from her birth until 1984, when her family moved to Campo Grande.
 In 1999, she started an undergraduate history course at the Dom Bosco Catholic University.
 After completing graduation, she started teaching in public schools in Campo Grande.

 She began doing social work at the Padre Tomaz Girardelli Municipal School, where she created the "Learning with Music" project, and later the "Tocando em Frente" project, which currently offers art, sports and school tutoring classes.